nongyehezuoshe/chia-farm-notif/README.md

 `notif_try`: Sending a test notification when the program starts.
 If not needed, change it to `false`.

-`notif_reward`: Enable block found notifications.
+`notif_reward`: Enable block reward notification (only applicable in solo mode, incorrect block reward notifications may be sent in non-solo mode).
 If not needed, change it to `false`.

+`notif_reward_pool`: Enable block reward notification (effective for both solo and joining mining pools, but with low real-time accuracy, data refreshed every 1 hour).
+If not needed, change it to `false`.

+`notif_reward_pool_xch`: The XCH address where the 1.75 (7/8) reward will send to.
+If `notif_reward_pool` was set to `true`, should give the right xch address.

+`notif_reward_pool_interval`: The `notif_reward_pool` option determines the interval for checking block rewards in minutes.

 `notif_point`: Enable plotting point notifications.
 If not needed, change it to `false`.